 Sadly, Hoppy was diagnosed in later life with Parkinson’s disease, but remained inspired, and inspirational, and a jazz lover, to the end.

-Any enquiries regarding image usage or the purchase of Limited Edition, fully authenticated fine art photographs by Hoppy’s should be made to ElliottHalls at firstname.lastname@example.org.
+Any enquiries regarding the purchase of Limited Edition, fully authenticated fine art photographs by Hoppy’s should be made to ElliottHalls at email@example.com for any other enquiry relating to image use or the estate of John Hopkins, please contact firstname.lastname@example.org.
 Please mention the National Jazz Archive when making contact.